 Residential properties in Davao City are affordable and its real estate market is huge, making it one of the prime real estate locations in the Philippines.
 Unlike Manila and Cebu, Davao is definitely more spacious.
 Not only is this one of the safest cities in the country, but its economy is also ever-developing especially with the establishment of foreign and local companies, offering stable economic growth and employment opportunities to its residents.

-How to Invest in Real Estate?
+How to Invest in Real Estate in the Philippines?

 Photo courtesy of Pixabay via Pexels